 A key part of our all-round education is the wide range of extra and co-curricular opportunities that we offer, including sport, arts, music, culture, outdoors, community and leadership.
 From our Winter Sports Academy and rowing, to our jazz band, school musical, Kapa Haka group and Duke of Edinburgh programme, our students have an incredible range of opportunities in which to participate and excel, as well as to grow and develop as young people.

-Furthermore, the Wakatipu Basin and its unique environment enables us to offer our great outdoor education programmes.
-Our recent Education
+Furthermore, the Wakatipu Basin and its unique environment enables us to offer our great Outdoor Education programmes from the junior to the senior school, including our iconic Branches camp for year 10 students and senior Outdoor Education classes.